WebAssembly/spec/spectec/test-prose/TEST.md

 1. Pop all values :math:`{{\mathit{val}}^\ast}` from the top of the stack.

 #.
-Assert: Due to validation, YetE: a handler is now on the top of the stack.
+Assert: Due to validation, a handler is now on the top of the stack.

 #.
 Exit from :math:`\mathsf{handler}`.